ColinEberhardt/CrossPlatformMobilePresentation/presentation.md

 ---
 # Geek points
-This presentation was written in markdown and rendered using [remark](https://github.com/gnab/remark/).
+This presentation was written in markdown and rendered using [remark](https://github.com/gnab/remark/), with the presentation [sourcecode available on GitHub](https://github.com/ColinEberhardt/CrossPlatformMobilePresentation).

 ```markdown
 # Cross Platform Mobile